What is CPT?

 - Register for a CPT-related internship credit for the term when you will be working on CPT.

-- Schedule an appointment with International Admissions to turn in your complete CPT packet.
+- Schedule an appointment with International Student Services to turn in your complete CPT packet.

 - Wait for the new CPT I-20 to begin work.